ECON 1009 - International Financial Institutions & Markets I

-Previous editions of Hunt and Terry, or of Viney, are also of use.
+Previous editions of Valentine, Hunt and Terry, or of Viney, are also of use.

-All of the material related to the course, e.g. tutorial questions, lecture slides, practice questions, a practice examination paper and the full details of each assessment task will be available on MyUni.
+All of the material related to the course, e.g. supportive readings, tutorial questions, lecture slides, practice questions, practice examination papers and the full details of each assessment task will be available on MyUni.

-There will be separate forums for each component of the course and students are strongly encouraged to use these forums for questions.
-The forums will be monitored regularly and managed by the lecturer-in-charge.
+There will be separate forums for each component of the course and students are encouraged to use these forums for questions.
+The forums will be monitored regularly and managed by the course co-ordinator.

 The purpose of the forums is to encourage student’s collaborative learning and provide all students with equal access to information related to the course.